marketstorm/wordpress-plugin/README.md

 # MarketStorm Wordpress Plugin

 This plugin is designed for pixel injection on client Wordpress sites working with MarketStorm.
 The plugin is compatible with both Single and Multisite instances of Wordpress.
 The plugin is not designed to be used outside of MarketStorm clients.
+This plugin allows for MarketStorm to easily send updates to clients rather than sending Pixels as raw HTML.

 ## Installation and Usage

-1) Download the latest release from Github - [Latest Release](https://github.com/marketstorm-ai/wordpress-plugin/releases/latest)
+1) Download the latest release from Github [here](https://github.com/marketstorm-ai/wordpress-plugin/releases/latest)
 2) Upload Plugin to Wordpress
    - Plugins -> Add New -> Upload Plugin